Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures

 Gromov-Floer compactified moduli spaces

-of maps into $M$ from an arbitrary element $S$ of the moduli spaces \eqref{checkequivariant}, \eqref{S1equivariant}, and \eqref{hatequivariant} respectively (or rather from $\pi_f(S)$ in the case of \eqref{hatequivariant}) satisfying Floer's equation using the Floer datum chosen for the given $S$ as in \eqref{floerequationOC} with asymptotics and Lagrangian boundary conditions as in \eqref{floerequationocasymptotics} (again with the modifications as in Remark \ref{wrappedFloerdatumOC} for wrapped Fukaya categories, involving Liouville scaling).
+of maps into $M$ from an arbitrary element $S$ of the moduli spaces \eqref{checkequivariant}, \eqref{S1equivariant}, and \eqref{hatequivariant} respectively (or rather from $\pi_f(S)$ in the case of \eqref{hatequivariant}) satisfying Floer's equation using the Floer datum chosen for the given $S$ as in \eqref{floerequationOC} with asymptotics and Lagrangian boundary conditions as in \eqref{floerequationocasymptotics} (again with the modifications as in Remarks \ref{liouvilleFloerdatumOC} or \ref{wrappedFloerdatumOC} for compact or wrapped Fukaya categories of Liouville manifolds).
 The virtual dimension of each component of these moduli spaces coincides (mod 2 or exactly, depending on whether we are $\Z/2$ or $\Z$-graded) with